IQSS/dataverse-docker/doc/maintenance.rst

 Replace production DOI with test DOI
 ------------------------------------

-if you are using a dockerized version  : ``docker exec -it postgress /bin/sh``
+if you are using a dockerized version  : ``docker exec -it postgres /bin/sh``

 .. code-block:: bash

-  Su postgres
+  su postgres
   psql -U dataverse dataverse
   update dvobject set authority='10.21337' where authority like '%10.18710%';

 Change dataverse admin password
 -------------------------------

-if you are using a dockerized version  : ``docker exec -it postgress /bin/sh``
+if you are using a dockerized version  : ``docker exec -it postgres /bin/sh``

 .. code-block:: bash